IBC-Media/learn-web3-dapp/README.md

 Feel free to also open an Issue or a Pull Request on the repo itself.

-We hope you enjoy our Web 3 education dApps 🚀
+We hope you enjoy our Web3 education dApps 🚀

 -- ❤️ The IBC.Media Learn Team